Pamplemousse. AKA The Grapefruit.

 Some information has been omitted for privacy reasons.
 For a full copy of my CV including references please email me

-2015-present Watkins College of Art Design & Film, Nashville TN (Fine Arts)
+2015 Watkins College of Art Design & Film, Nashville TN (Visiting Semester)

 2012-2014 Kwantlen Polytechnic University, Surrey BC (Fine Arts)